Clastify logo

 Image

-IR is very good for saying “this functional group is present” or “this functional group is absent”.
-On its own, it usually cannot prove a complete structure, because many isomers contain the same functional group.
+IR is excellent for deciding whether a functional group is present or absent.
+On its own, though, it is usually not enough to prove a complete structure, because many isomers contain the same functional group.

 What proton NMR measures

-Proton nuclear magnetic resonance spectroscopy is an analytical technique that uses the behaviour of hydrogen-1 nuclei in a magnetic field to identify different hydrogen environments in an organic molecule.
-Hydrogen-1 is written ¹H and has one proton in its nucleus.
+Proton nuclear magnetic resonance spectroscopy is an analytical technique that identifies different hydrogen environments in an organic molecule by using the behaviour of hydrogen-1 nuclei in a magnetic field.
+Hydrogen-1 is written 1^1H and has one proton in its nucleus.

-Place ¹H nuclei in a magnetic field and they can sit in different spin energy states.
-The energy gap between those states changes slightly with the electronic environment around the proton, so protons in different chemical environments absorb radio-frequency radiation at different positions in the spectrum.
+When placed in a magnetic field, 1^1H nuclei can occupy different spin energy states.
+The energy gap between these states changes slightly with the electronic environment around the proton, so protons in different chemical environments absorb radio-frequency radiation at different positions in the spectrum.

-A chemical environment means the neighbouring atoms, plus any electron-withdrawing or electron-donating effects, experienced by a particular atom in a molecule.
+A chemical environment is the set of neighbouring atoms and electron-withdrawing or electron-donating effects experienced by a particular atom in a molecule.
 Equivalent hydrogen atoms produce one signal.
 Non-equivalent hydrogen atoms produce different signals.

 Image

 A chemical shift is the position of an NMR signal relative to a reference compound.
-It is represented by δ, where δ is chemical shift (ppm).
-The reference is usually tetramethylsilane, TMS, assigned δ = 0 ppm.
+It is shown by

 Example low-resolution ¹H NMR signals linked to hydrogen environments and integrals.